django-auth-ldap/django-auth-ldap/docs/install.rst

     :class:`~django_auth_ldap.backend.LDAPBackend` does not inherit from
     :class:`~django.contrib.auth.backends.ModelBackend`.
 It is possible to use
     :class:`~django_auth_ldap.backend.LDAPBackend` exclusively by configuring
-    :class:it to draw group membership from the LDAP server.
-However, if you :class:would like to assign permissions to individual users or add users to :class:groups within Django, you'll need to have both backends installed:
+    it to draw group membership from the LDAP server.
+However, if you would like to assign permissions to individual users or add users to groups within Django, you'll need to have both backends installed:

     .. code-block:: python